shireenkahlon/shireenkahlon/README.md

 - 👯 I’m looking to collaborate on any project using Python, SQL, and/or a visualization tool!
 - 💬 Ask me about visualizing data of any sort using Tableau!
 - 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: I spent my 26th birthday on top of the Eiffel Tower!!!!
 I enjoy traveling and have been to many countries in Asia and Europe, as well as roadtripped across many states in the USA!
+My other hobbies include reading and wine tasting!!
 - Feel free to contact me at skahlon.tx@gmail.com or (512) 351-6454 or connect with me:

 [ ![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/shireenkahlon/)